Energy-Efficient Multiprocessor Scheduling for Flow Time and Makespan: Introduction

-Moreover in this paper, we consider a new scheduling model, which we call \emph{semi-clairvoyant} model.
-Compared to the non-clairvoyant model, which does not allow a scheduler to have any knowledge about the un-executed portion of a job, we allow a semi-clairvoyant algorithm to know the available parallelism of a job at the immediate next step, or the \emph{instantaneous parallelism}.
-Any future characteristic of the job, such as its remaining parallelism and work, is still unknown.
-In many parallel systems using centralized task queue or thread pool, instantaneous parallelism is simply the number of ready tasks in the queue or the number of ready threads in the pool, which is information practically available to the scheduler.
-Even for parallel systems using distributed scheduling such as work-stealing \cite{BlumofeLe99}, instantaneous parallelism can also be collected or estimated through counting or sampling without introducing much system overhead.
-We first show that such semi-clairvoyance about the instantaneous parallelism of the jobs can bring significant performance improvement with respect to the total flow time plus energy.
-In particular, \begin{itemize} \item We present a semi-clairvoyant algorithm \UCEQ, and show that it is $O(1)$-competitive with respect to total flow time plus energy.
-This is the first $O(1)$-competitive result on multiprocessor speed scaling for parallel jobs. \end{itemize}
+Another contribution of this paper is to study a setting that lies between clairvoyance and non-clairvoyance.
+In this intermediate setting, a scheduling algorithm is allowed to know the available parallelism, or the \emph{instantaneous parallelism (IP)}, of a job at any given time.
+The future characteristic of the job, such as its remaining parallelism or work, is still unknown.
+We call such an algorithm \emph{IP-clairvoyant}\footnote{This is to be distinguished from \emph{semi-clairvoyant} scheduling \cite{BecchettiLeMa04}, which is another intermediate setting that assumes a scheduling algorithm is able to gain approximate knowledge of a job upon its arrival, such as an estimate of its total work, but not the job's exact information.}.
+In many parallel systems using centralized task queues or thread pools, instantaneous parallelism is simply the number of ready tasks in the queue or the number of ready threads in the pool, which is information practically available to the scheduler.
+Even for parallel systems using distributed scheduling such as work-stealing \cite{BlumofeLe99}, instantaneous parallelism can be collected or estimated through counting or sampling without introducing much system overhead.
+It was shown previously that, when minimizing total flow time alone, knowledge about the instantaneous parallelism of the jobs provides limited benefit when compared to non-clairvoyant algorithms \cite{DengGuBr00,EdmondsChBr03,KalyanasundaramPr00,EdmondsPr09}.
+However, we show in this paper that IP-clairvoyance can bring significant performance improvements when it comes to minimizing total flow time plus energy.
+Our contribution in this setting includes the following results:

+\begin{itemize} \item We present an IP-clairvoyant algorithm \UCEQ (Uniform Conservative Equi-partitioning), and show that it is $\paren{\max\{\frac{4\alpha^2}{\alpha-1}, 4^{\alpha}\alpha\} + 2\alpha}$-competitive with respect to total flow time plus energy for any set of parallel jobs with arbitrary release time.
+This competitive ratio is independent of the total number $P$ of processors, and therefore can be considered as constant for a fixed power parameter $\alpha$.
+In addition, we show that \UCEQ is $(2^{2-1/\alpha} + 2)$-competitive for any set of parallel jobs with identical release time. \end{itemize}